ms14981/openapi-forge/CONTRIBUTING.md

 ### Dependencies on the Forge Project

 The generators hardcode the relative path to the generate.js (and log.js) in order to run test-generators.
 Currently these must be changed manually if the path of generate.js is changed.
-See this issue: TODO.
+See this issue: #158.

 ### GitHub Workflows

 The Gherkin tests are run as part of Continuous Integration using `.github/workflows/test.yml`.
 It runs the tests on every generator, checking for the presence of a generated test results file.
 It does not check for passing/failing tests.
-See this issue: TODO.
+See this issue: #157.

 <br>